cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/troubleshooting.md

 # Troubleshooting CASB integrations

-Cloudflare CASB detects when integrations are broken.
-This may be in the form of broken permissions or updates.
+Cloudflare CASB detects when integrations are unhealthy or broken.

+Common integration issues include SaaS app configuration changes, access revocation, or permission scope changes.
+Integrations may need to be updated to support new features or permissions.

 Broken or outdate integrations appear in **CASB** > **Integrations** or **CASB** > **Findings** highlighted in red and with a status of Broken.

 ## Repair an unhealthy integration

+You can identify and repair unhealthy CASB integrations through your list of integrations or findings.

 {{<tabs labels="Integrations | Findings">}}
 {{<tab label="integrations" no-code="true">}}